MostHegz/Gemography-Challenge/README.md

 # Getting Most Popular Github Repos in the Last Month (v-0.1)

 ## App Summary
-This app uses the Github API to get most popular Github Repositories that were created in the last 30 days.
+This web app was made as a coding challenge for Gemography.
+It uses the Github API to get most popular Github Repositories that were created in the last 30 days.

 ## Features
 * Showing most popular Github repositories that were created in the last 30 days